WiscWeeds/WiscWeeds-Website/content/post/2018-05-14-strategies-for-late-termination-of-cereal-rye-cover-crop.md

   caption: ''
   image: '2018 cc rye termination/header.jpg'
 ---
-by [Rodrigo Werle] (https://agronomy.wisc.edu/rodrigo-werle/) (UW-Madison Extension Cropping Systems Weed Scientist)
+by [Rodrigo Werle] (https://agronomy.wisc.edu/rodrigo-werle/) (UW-Madison Extension Cropping Systems Weed Scientist) and [Dan Smith] (http://ipcm.wisc.edu/contacts/) UW NPM Southwest Wisconsin Regional Specialist

 Fall-planted cereal rye is increasingly used as a cover crop to protect the soil during winter and spring in corn and soybean cropping systems across the Midwest.
 Our recent [**survey**] (http://www.wiscweeds.info/post/2018-wisconsin-cropping-systems-weed-science-survey/) indicated that 77% of Wisconsin farmers and Ag professionals are interested in cover crops.